hweifluids/Py3DFTLE-Doc/source/index.rst

 .. note::

    **The toolkit is undergoing an internal testing, and currently not publicly released.
 Who would like to use it in advance to release for non-profit use as early birds, please feel free contact me.
-The planned release time is 2025.06 - 2025.07 with high-freedom opensource license type, while the author still holds the right to change the release time.**
+The planned release time is 2025.06 - 2025.07 with high-freedom opensource license type, while the author still holds the right to change the release time. **
+   **Terms marked with ``I.P.`` flag are under development.
+If they will be released with the toolkit at the same time is without my control due to my limited time and effort.**
    **- Huanxia with Regards.**